 |Prince of Persia||Jin Tea Kim|

-Running time: approximately 2 hours & 40 minutes, including two 20-minute intervals.
+Running time: approximately 2 hours & 45 minutes, including one 30-minute & one 20-minute interval.

 Performed in Italian with English surtitles.